-The first workshop of the project, entitled “Blue Carbon – Seagrass Habitats in Seychelles: the state of knowledge” was held on 2nd -3rd March 2020, and focused primarily on scientists and government officials.
+The first workshop of the project, titled “Blue Carbon – Seagrass Habitats in Seychelles: the state of knowledge” was held on 2nd -3rd March 2020, and focused primarily on a conversation with scientists and government officials.
 Many of the stakeholders and partners who will participate in the programme or benefit from its activities and outputs attended.
 Workshop events also included a seagrass snorkel field trip led by Dr Mortimer on the second day.
 Amongst the goals and achievements of the workshop were the following:

 - Summarized the state of knowledge on seagrass and other blue carbon habitats (such as mangroves).

 - Identified gaps, opportunities, and partners for the new blue carbon project.